-In 1776, on the occasion of reorganisation in the aulic archives of the Hofkriegsrat, the President of the Hofkriegsrat, Field Marshal Count Andreas Hadik, ordered the merging of the literature collected there with the "Genie-Bibliothek", an engineering library from the estate of quartermaster Paul von Bohn (*1697, †1759).
-The stocks originally comprised about 150 books.
+In 1776, on the occasion of reorganisation in the aulic archives of the Hofkriegsrat, the president of the Hofkriegsrat Field Marshal Count Andreas Hadik ordered the merging of the literature collected there with the "Genie-Bibliothek", an engineering library from the estate of quartermaster Paul von Bohn (*1697, †1759).
+Its holdings initially comprised around 150 volumes.

 In 1801 the library was subordinated to the department for the theory and history of war studies of the Quartermaster General's Staff which was equipped with a small library of its own.
 By 1802 the library stocks had grown to 1500 books.

-- The "Bibliothek des k. (u.) k. technischen (und administrativen) Militär-Comités" (library of the Imperial and Royal Technical and Administrative Military Committee, founded in 1855, merged with the "Artillerie-Komitee" [Artillery Committee] in 1866)
+- The "Bibliothek des k. (u.) k. technischen (und administrativen) Militär-Comités" (Library of the Imperial and Royal Technical [and Administrative] Military Committee), founded in 1855, merged with the "Artillerie-Komitee" [Artillery Committee] after1866)

-- The "Bibliothek der Technischen Militärakademie" (library of the Technical Military Academy), the core of which dates back to the military academy named "Savoyische Ritterakademie"; after being merged with other libraries (k. k.
-Bombardier-Corps, Artillerie-Bibliothek), it formed the stocks of the Technical Military Academy at Mödling until 1918
+- The "Bibliothek der Technischen Militärakademie" (Library of the Technical Military Academy), which in its core dates back to the "Savoyische Ritterakademie" (Savoy Knight's Academy) and after unification with other libraries (k. k.
+Bombardier-Corps, Artillerie-Bibliothek) formed the holdings of the Technical Military Academy in Mödling until 1918

 - The "Marine-Bibliothek" (Navy Library, part of the large reference library of the Imperial and Royal Navy; its remainder was ceded to Yugoslavia as the so-called "Pola Library")